 The organizers collected about 50 000 video URL using the public Twitter stream API.
 Each video duration is about 6 sec.
 A list of 1880 URLs were distributed to participants of the video-to-text pilot task.
-Also were available for training data is the 2016 pilot testing data (a set of about 2000 Vine URLs and their ground truth descriptions).
+The 2016 pilot testing data were also available for training (a set of about 2000 Vine URLs and their ground truth descriptions).